Guidance on the expansion of early years provision via Flying Start, from September 2022.

 We will monitor outcomes and feedback from the first two phases of the expansion of early years provision.

-This will help to inform the final phase, Phase 3, which is due to take place from April 2025.
+This will help to inform the final phase, Phase 3, which, subject to additional funding, is due to take place from April 2025.

-Historically, Flying Start has been a geographically targeted programme which has used income benefit data, a proxy indicator for poverty, to target areas with the highest proportions of children aged 0 to 3 living in income benefit households.
+Historically, Flying Start has been a geographically targeted programme which has used income benefit data, a proxy indicator for poverty, to target areas with the highest proportions of children aged 0-3 living in income benefit households.

 These areas have been identified using the Wales Index of Multiple Deprivation (WIMD), data from the Department of Work and Pensions (DWP) and HM Revenue and Customs and are broken down by Lower Super Output Areas (LSOAs).